Companion Dog Group

 Hindquarters are muscular and with broad second thighs.
 The angulation of the hindquarters is in balance with the angulation of the forequarters.
 The stifles are well bent, and the hocks are well let down.
 When the dog is standing, the short, strong rear pasterns are perpendicular to the ground and, viewed from the rear, parallel to each other.
 In profile, the croup is nearly flat.

 Dogs whose coats include the brown shades may have dark amber eyes; liver noses, eye rims and lips; and dark nails.
-Dogs with apricot coat color may have this combination of eye, pigment and nail color as well but it is not desirable.
+Dogs with apricot or red coat color may have this combination of eye, pigment, and nail color as well but it is not desirable.
 All others must have very dark eyes; black noses, eye rims and lips; and black or self-colored nails.
+Coat color is solid and even.
+Clear colors are preferred but natural variations in the shading of the coat are not to be considered a fault.

 These colors (and combinations of colors) must appear in one of the following patterns:

-At least fifty percent white, with spots or patches of any other acceptable solid color.
-The head can be of a solid color but white muzzle, blaze, or white muzzle/blaze combination (preferably symmetrical) are equally acceptable.
-Full or partial saddles are acceptable, as long as they do not exceed the color proportion, but are not preferred.
-Ticking in the white of the coat is acceptable but not preferred.
+Parti-colored: At least fifty percent white, with spots or patches of any other acceptable solid or patterned color.
+The head can be of a solid color, but white muzzle, blaze, or white muzzle/blaze combination (preferably symmetrical) is equally acceptable.
+Full or partial saddles are acceptable.
+Ticking in the white of the coat is acceptable.

-Solid base color with sharply defined markings of a second color appearing above each eye, on the sides of the muzzle, on the throat and forechest, or in a chin and forechest bowtie pattern as well as on all four legs and feet, and below the tail.
-A phantom without clearly defined face markings or one that presents with its whole face colored in the second color is acceptable, as long as it maintains all the other specified body markings.
+Phantom: Solid base color with sharply defined markings of a second color appearing above each eye, on the sides of the muzzle, on the throat and forechest, or in a chin and forechest bowtie pattern as well as on all four legs and feet, and below the tail.
+A phantom without clearly defined face markings or one that presents with its whole face colored in the second color is acceptable if it maintains all the other specified body markings.
+Faint phantom markings, while not preferred, are acceptable.
 Any combination of acceptable colors is allowed.

-A coat represented by black-tipped hairs on a background of any solid color, with no particular pattern/location designated for such hairs.
+Sable: A coat represented by black-tipped hairs on a background of any solid color, with no particular pattern or location designated for such hairs.

-A dog that clearly exhibits more than one of the acceptable color patterns, such as; a Parti with full or incomplete phantom markings (facial markings with or without presentation of the diamond under the tail), or a Phantom with additional abstract markings, etc.
+Multi-patterned: A dog that clearly exhibits more than one of the acceptable color patterns, such as a Parti-color with full or incomplete phantom markings (facial markings with or without presentation of the diamond under the tail), or a Phantom with additional abstract markings, etc.

 Disqualification: Any color or color pattern other than described above.
 Merle coloring.
 Albinism.